lidofinance/dc4bc/HowTo.md

  1)		DKG round ID: d62c6c478d39d4239c6c5ceb0aea6792
 		Operation ID: 34799e2301ae794c0b4f5bc9886ed5fa
 		Description: reinit DKG
+		Hash of the reinit DKG message - f65e4d87dce889df00ecebeed184ee601c23e531
 -----------------------------------------------------
 Select operation and press Enter.
 Ctrl+C for cancel
 ```

+There is a hash of the reinit DKG message and if it's not equal to a hash from ```get_reinit_dkg_file_hash``` command, that means that person who started reinit process has changes some parameters.

 After you have processed the operation in airgapped, you have your master DKG pubkey recovered, so you can sign new messages!